 - Generating personal profit through use of WPI resources.

 - Email Lists and Aliases: Creation of email lists and aliases is provided as a privilege to the WPI community.
 The creation of lists and aliases must adhere to the Institute's mission of research, education, and community.
 WPI group names may be properly used for official groups approved by WPI.
 Lists and aliases are closely monitored and the creator is fully responsible for any misuse or misrepresentation of the lists or aliases that they create.
+Also, please consider email etiquette such as using BCC and not replying to all when using WPI groups and distribution lists (see Related Articles).
 Examples of prohibited behavior:

 - Typosquatting: Using names of other people, groups, or services that you are not authorized to represent.